hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/environment.md

         different policies.

         :param timedelta_per_step: The time interval between steps.
-        :type timedelta_per_step: timedelta
+        :type timedelta_per_step: timedelta, optional
+        :return: A dictionary of actions taken by agents.
+        :rtype: dict
         """
-        # Increase current datetime if timedelta is given.
+        # Update current datetime if timedelta is given.
 This must happen before
-        # any other simulation updates, to make sure that the agents are acting
+        # any other simulation updates, to ensure agents act at the correct time.
-        # in the correct time, particularly if only one step is being run.
         self._advance_datetime(timedelta_per_step)

-        # Agents can act
+        # Agents act.
         agents_actions = {}
         for agent in self.agents:
             logger.debug(f"[{self.name}] Agent {name_or_empty(agent)} is acting.")